-Trump-connected lobbyist ends coronavirus contract with D.C. due to Bowser, White House feud
+Trump-connected lobbyist ends coronavirus contract with D.C. amid Bowser, White House feud

 Ballard has become one of the most profitable lobbyists in Washington during the Trump administration and he fundraises for the president’s campaign.
 He lives in Tallahassee and Washington and is active in Trump’s reelection effort in Florida.
 Ballard has secured lucrative contracts from companies and other groups looking to sway the Trump administration.

-He inked a contract with the city on May 15.
+He signed a contract with the city on May 15.
 According to city officials, the contract can go for four months “for a not-to-exceed amount of $50,000” with the potential for more money.

 “In May, the District of Columbia contracted a bipartisan team to provide strategic consulting and advice to the Administration in connection with their relationship with the United States Government in its effort to secure covid-19 funding allocations and associated issues,” the city said.